imomayiz/ft-text2img/README.md

 ## Overview

-This repository houses notebooks to finetune models on Moroccan data, aiming to capture the unique essence of Moroccan culture.
+This repository houses notebooks to finetune text2img models without the need for large GPUs (free kaggle instances ;) ) .
 The notebooks are documented and can be used on any dataset.

 ## Next